finmoorhouse/fin/src/projects/web-and-graphic-design.md

 Trivia: the header font is [Averia](http://iotic.com/averia/), which is the result of taking the average of every font that comes with most computers.

-{% image "https://images.finmoorhouse.com/projects/alyson/stone.jpg" "An image from the website" %}
+{% img "projects/alyson/stone.jpg" "An image from the website" %}

 ### Refundraising